 Supporting Families through the Remote School Attendance Strategy

 There are many ways we can support families through RSAS.
 Watch this video to learn about different family types, and strategies on how to best support each family type to get their kids to attend school every day.

 Mandatory Reporting Resources

 If you think a child is in immediate danger then call 000.

-If you have concerns about the welfare of a child then please visit the below websites for each state for information about whether you should or must report your concerns, and how to make a report (information current as at Nov 2019):
+If you have concerns about the welfare of a child, please visit these State and Territory websites for information about whether you should or must report your concerns.
+The links below also outline how to make a report if required (information current as at Sept 2021):